 Venice Access Fee

-Start at Piazza San Marco.
+You’ll arrive at Santa Lucia from La Spezia in the early afternoon.
+Vaporetto to your hotel, drop bags, and start at Piazza San Marco.
 This is the heart of Venice, surrounded by the Basilica di San Marco, the Doge’s Palace, and the Campanile bell tower.

 The Basilica is free to enter, though there’s usually a queue in summer.
 You can skip it by paying €3 on the official website for a skip-the-line ticket.
 The golden mosaics inside are worth the wait either way.
+The Pala d’Oro behind the altar (a Byzantine altar screen made of gold and a few thousand precious stones) is the highlight; a separate small ticket gets you behind the rail to see it close.

 For more on visiting these attractions, see our guide to visiting St. Mark’s Basilica and the Doge’s Palace.

 Murano is famous for its glass-making.
 Watching the glassmakers sculpt molten glass into intricate shapes is mesmerising, and you can pick up small souvenirs at reasonable prices.
+The Glass Museum (Museo del Vetro) is worth an hour if you want the history; otherwise, walk the canals and stop at the workshops that catch your eye.

 Burano is known for its colourful houses and lace-making tradition.
 The painted houses reflected in the canals are absurdly photogenic, and the pace is much slower and quieter than Venice itself.
 It’s a lovely contrast to the busy main island.
+The single best photo on Burano is from the wooden footbridge over the main canal looking back at the row of pink, yellow, and blue houses; aim to be there in the hour before sunset when the colours hold.

 10 Day Italy Itinerary Map

-Where to Stay in Italy
+Where to Stay on This Italy Itinerary

 Rome

-- The RomeHello.
+- Budget.
+The RomeHello.
 A well-reviewed hostel just moments from Termini Station, with dormitory and private room options.
 Great value.

 See all accommodation in Rome on Booking.com.